If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 What Did We Just Create?

-It's like setting up the front desk (SOA, NS) and then filling out the directory (A, AAAA, custom records) for your new DNS office.
+Think of it as setting up the front desk (SOA, NS) and then filling out the directory (A, AAAA, etc.) for your new DNS office.
+Pretty neat, right?

 Configuring CoreDNS with the Corefile